International Study Options

-Semester or Year in SantiagoIn conjunction with the Council on International Educational Exchange, USC provides the opportunity for study at the Universidad de Chile and the Pontificia Universidad Católica de Chile, both located in Santiago, the capital of Chile.
+Semester or Year in SantiagoIn conjunction with the Council on International Educational Exchange (CIEE), USC provides the opportunity for study at the Universidad de Chile, the Pontificia Universidad Católica de Chile, and/or the Universidad Diego Portales, all located in Santiago, the capital of Chile.
 All courses are taught in Spanish.
 Courses are available in such disciplines as art, anthropology, economics, geography, history, international relations, literature, philosophy, political science, psychology, sociology, Spanish, and theology.
 The program actively helps students get involved in volunteer work in Santiago.
 Students live with Chilean host families.

 Fall or Spring Semester in Hong KongThis semester program offers students the opportunity to study Chinese culture and interact with Chinese people in a multi-cultural context at the Chinese University of Hong Kong, a bilingual institution.
 Students gain the invaluable experience of witnessing China’s “one country, two systems” experiment first hand.
 Courses in English are offered in fine arts, literature, history, Japanese studies, intercultural studies, music, philosophy, computer science, anthropology, economics, international relations, as well as journalism and communication.
 For students interested in Chinese language, courses are offered in Putonghua (Mandarin) or Cantonese.
 Students take five classes worth 3 units each, for a maximum of 15 USC units.
 Extracurricular activities include the opportunity to teach English in rural China, monthly dinner talks with Asian studies specialists and excursions to local areas of interest.
 Students reside in dormitories with Chinese roommates.
 For further information, contact the Annenberg School for Communication & Journalism, Room 140, call (213) 821-2180, email firstname.lastname@example.org or visit annenberg.usc.edu/international.

-Semester or Year in NanjingStudents may spend a semester or year in Nanjing, China, a city of more than three million people set along the banks of the Yangtze River.
+Semester or Year in NanjingStudents may spend a semester or year through CIEE in Nanjing, China, a city of more than three million people set along the banks of the Yangtze River.
 Nanjing University is well-regarded for its liberal arts and social sciences education.
 Students take 12 units of Mandarin and a 3‑unit Chinese studies course.
 In the fall semester there is an extended field trip to Yunnan and Sichuan provinces in southwest China, and in the spring semester the extended field trip is to Qinghai and Xinjiang provinces in northwest China.
-Each student shares a triple room with a Chinese student and another American student.
+Each student shares a double room with a Chinese student.
 Students may also choose to live with a host family.

 Semester in AtenasIn conjunction with the School for Field Studies (SFS), students spend a semester abroad in Atenas, Costa Rica.
 The SFS Center for Sustainable Development Studies focuses students on issues of tropical ecology and sustainable development through a case study approach and fieldwork, as well as a directed research project.
 The program also includes a 10-day field study in neighboring Nicaragua.
 Students live in cabins in walking distance to Atenas and get involved in projects with the local community.